gtziafas/HOTS/README.md

 ```bash
 python download_dataset.py --source_dir PATH_TO_REPO_ROOT
 ```
-This will generate two sub-folders, namely: a) *object*, that containts object-level RGB-D images, cropped from the original scene frames according to their bounding box annotation, and, b) *scene*, that contains scene-level RGB-D images, organized by title in different splits according to the type of objects appearing (table, kitchen, office, mix).
-Annotations contain bounding boxes for object detection and pixel-level masks for semantic / instance segmentation.
+This will generate two sub-folders, namely: a) *object*, that containts object-level RGB-D images aimed for object recognition task, cropped from the original scene frames according to their bounding box annotation, and b) *scene*, that contains scene-level RGB-D images, organized by title in different splits according to the type of objects appearing (table, kitchen, office, mix).
+Annotations contain bounding boxes for object detection and pixel-level masks for semantic / instance segmentation tasks.

 The object-level directory structure follows the classic *ImageFolder* class-per-folder style:
 ```bash